oviwanazul124/oviwanazul124/README.md

 ---

-I am a developer I move looking for both data analysis and video game development. 👍
+I am a developer I am looking for data analysis and video game development. 👍

-- 🔭 I’m currently working on a password randmizer with personalized UI
+- 🔭 I’m currently working on a password randomizer with personalized UI
 - 🌱 I’m currently learning HTML and CSS

-### Languanges 🐍
+### Languages 🐍

 ---